Initializing… System deviation:

 Features and background information

-A couple more points of interest: first, we don't do 'leap smearing'.
-Second, (some of) our servers are part of the NTP pool project.
-There is lots more that we might add, and we're bound to be sharing ideas and information quite regularly from now on.
-So keep an eye on this site and let us know if you have any questions.
-See also the 'FAQs' above.
+It is also worth noting that we do not perform so-called 'leap smearing'.
+Another interesting fact is that (some of) our servers are part of the NTP pool project.
+There is plenty more to tell, and we will certainly be sharing more on a regular basis in the future.
+So keep an eye on this site and do let us know if you have any questions.
+See also the 'FAQs' elsewhere on this page.

 Arnold pocket watch